Shreshthallbestno1/DS202-Final-Project/README.md

 The following assumes it was cloned in a folder called ```libdivsufsort```

 # Running
-For the reasons of large storage, the original database is not included.
-The ```database.xlxs``` contains all the data and sources used to gather the data.
+For the reasons of large storage space required, the original database is not included.
+The ```database.xlxs``` contains all the database details and sources used to gather the data.

 After downloading the data, store them in respective folders under ```./Datasets``` folder.
 Eg. Store english corpus into the ```./Datasets/english``` folder, and so on.